ivan-fan-dk/Arithmetic_Problems/README.md

 An interactive html to play with arithmetic problems

 ## Version update
-- v.1.1.2   Enable functionality to take a peek at the answers by right-click on a text field.
+- v.1.1.2   Enable functionality to take a peek at the answers by right clicking on a text field.
 Correct severe errors and improve algorithms.
 - v.1.1.1   make a navigation menu of older versions; extend expiration for cookies to 30 days.
 - v.1.1.0   add **Time Trial Mode** with timer; redesign webpage
 - v.1.0.3   increase accessibility on mobile devices